JohannesKuehnel/jGoldfish/README.md

   * Argument 3 is the number of games the program simulates.
 Default is `1,000,000`.
   * Argument 4 is the maximum number of turns you want a game to be played out.
 Default is `10`.

+## Extras

+In `Simulation.java` you can find some convenience methods to calculate probabilities.

+* `probabilityToDrawCard(String card, int draws, int amount)` - Return the probability of drawing the specific card `card` with `draws` draws and `amount` copies left in the deck.
+* `probabilityToDrawCardPerTurn(String card)` - Prints the probabilities of drawing the specific card `card` in a deck for the first seven turns.
+* `probabilityToDrawHand(List<String> hand)` - Prints the probability of having a specific opening hand.

 ## Authors
 * **Johannes Kühnel** - https://github.com/JohannesKuehnel